woodstr/msc-thesis/README.md

 - More different stacks
 - Try with no augmentations (should be equal to simple viz) and then incrementally add more augments until it breaks again.
 This could help figure out what type of images it struggles with.
   - Perhaps doing shape transformations on the heatmaps is confusing for the model?
 Maybe after the shape transformations the heatmaps should be redone so that they are equally sized.
+  - Perhaps train in a way where augmentations are gradually introduced as the model learns.
+The model can learn the simple synthesis easily, so perhaps learning that first and then adding other transformations could allow it to be robust to different types of complexities over time, instead of learning them all at once.
 - Some optimization of gpu usage for faster training...
 - ...?